CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 The file path should be different but the content should look similar (or the same if you also wrote "Hello World!" into your HTML document).

+Every time you change something in your page and want to see it in the browser, you're going to need to repeat these two steps:

+1. Save <span class="underline">(Ctrl + S)</span> your file at the text editor.
+2. Refresh <span class="underline">(F5)</span> your browser.

+Make a simple change to your page in Atom and follow the steps above to make sure you really know them.

 ### Adding a Title